metelness/DSC630/README.md

 In addition, the economic data elements for the various states allowed this analysis to forecast 60 days into the future, to see how well a state’s economy will recover following the month of August 2020.

 The findings yielded: the less stringent the response, the better the economic performance.

+### Run Instructions
+The Jupyter Notebook runs up to the K-Means section.
+From there, I pivoted to R (per instructor's requirements).
+Once the R codebook is run, the remaining Jupyter Notebook can commence.